Adil-Shahzad17/QuillQuest/README.md

 ---

-**4**. **Run the development server:** ⚡
+**5**. **Run the development server:** ⚡

-After installing all the dependencies successfully and appwrite's configuration, it's time to run the project.
+After installing all the dependencies successfully and configurations, it's time to run the project.

 ```bash
 npm run dev